 Each year, we welcome students who show strong academic ability and leadership potential.
-They come to us with a variety of experiences and represent different cultural, ethnic, racial, and social identity groups.
+They come to us with a variety of experiences and represent different cultural, ethnic, racial, and age groups.
 One of our primary objectives is to provide an educational setting where people learn to recognize, accept, and respect differences in values, attitudes, and learning styles in themselves and in others.

-Each year we enroll approximately 210 master's degree students, 15 doctoral students, and 70 graduate certificate students.
+We enroll approximately 200 master's degree students, 15 doctoral students, and 65 certificate students.
 Together, they present the following profile:

-Women 95%
+Women 96%

-Students of color 41%
+Students of color 38%

 Average age 32

-Age range 22-60
+Age range 20 - 65

-States represented 23
+States represented 29

 Countries represented

-(outside U.S.) 5
+(outside U.S.) 8